yhagio/utage/README.md

 ```
 npm run test
 ```
-To see the report in browser,
+To see the coverage + to see the report in your browser,
 ```
 npm run cover
-open coverage/lcov-report/*.html
 ```